 We, as Marketers at technology companies, and really at all companies, have something big to learn from the other side of the company.
 It’s not about telling our consumer about our product, but instead understanding consumers’ needs, how they want to interact with us, and how we can most clearly communicate with them.

-Evolving Kindling’s marketing program will be an iterative process over the next few months, and I’m sure we’ll learn some lessons of what not to do as we learn what our prospects and customers do want to hear from us.
-That said, we are making a commitment to deliver solutions and share information prospects and customers want to see when they want to see it.
+Evolving Kindling’s Marketing Program will be an iterative process over the next few months, and I’m sure we’ll learn some lessons of what not to do as we learn what our customers do want to hear from us.
+That said, we are making a commitment to deliver solutions and share information customers want to see when they want to see it.
 We’re taking a step back, learning from our Design and Development team, and focusing on how users will experience our marketing.

 Feel free to let us know how we’re doing!